-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What is the Altiplano?
+- What is the driest region in South America?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - There aren't many and there is no major river system.

 What mineral resources are found in this region? → Small gold fields have been discovered throughout Central America.
 Jamaica has major deposits of bauxite.
 Cuba and the Dominican Republic produce nickel.
 Trinidad has oil.